Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Potential outcome panel and dynamic causal effects

-where $\mathbf{w},\tilde{\mathbf{w}} \in \mathcal{W}^{q}$, for integers $p, q$ satisfying $0 \leq p < t$, $0 < q \leq p+1$, while $\{a_{\mathbf{v}}\}$ are non-stochastic weights that satisfy $\sum_{\mathbf{v} \in \cW^{p-q+1}}a_{\mathbf{v}} = 1$ and $a_\mathbf{v} \geq 0$ for all $\mathbf{v} \in \cW^{p-q+1}$. \end{definition} The weighted average $i,t$-th lag-$p,q$ dynamic causal effect summarizes the effect of switching the assignment path between period $t-p$ and period $t-p+q$ from $\mathbf{w}$ to $\tilde{\mathbf{w}}$ on outcomes at time $t$ by averaging across all possible assignment paths from period $t-p+q+1$ to period $t$.
-In this sense, weighted average lag-$p$ causal effects can be interpreted as finite-population causal analogues of the impulse response function, which is a well-known object of interest in econometrics and commonly used to summarize dynamic causal effects in panel analyses.\footnote{\cite{RambachanShephard(20)} formally establish that a particular version of the weighted average lag-$p$ causal effect is equivalent to the generalized impulse response function \citep{KoopPesaranPotter(96)} in time series settings.} The weights $a_{\mathbf{v}}$ are context specific and may be freely selected by the researcher.
-For a binary assignment, setting $N=q=1$ gives us the special case of the weighted average $i,t$-th lag-$p,q$ dynamic causal effect studied in \cite{BojinovShephard(19)}, and therefore, we study a much richer class of dynamic causal effects that summarizes both heterogeneity across units and time periods.
-As notation, whenever $q=1$, we drop the $q$ from the notation, simply writing $\tau_{i,t}^\dagger(w, \tilde {w};p) := \tau_{i,t}^\dagger(w, \tilde {w};p,1 )$.
+The weighted average $i,t$-th lag-$p,q$ dynamic causal effect summarizes the \textit{ceteris paribus}, average causal effect of switching the assignment path between period $t-p$ and period $t-p+q$ from $\mathbf{w}$ to $\tilde{\mathbf{w}}$ on outcomes at time $t$.\footnote{For a binary assignment, setting $N=q=1$ gives us a special case that was studied in \cite{BojinovShephard(19)}.} In this sense, the weighted average lag-$p, q$ causal effect is a finite-population causal generalization of an impulse response function, which is a common estimand of interest in existing econometric research.\footnote{For time series experiments, \cite{RambachanShephard(20)} show that a particular version of the weighted average lag-$p,1$ causal effect is equivalent to the generalized impulse response function \citep{KoopPesaranPotter(96)}.} Whenever $q=1$, we drop the $q$ from the notation, simply writing $\tau_{i,t}^\dagger(w, \tilde {w};p) := \tau_{i,t}^\dagger(w, \tilde {w};p,1 )$.